PaletteWB User Documentation

 -

-: this defines the weight of component #2 of the selected color space;
+: defines the weight of component #1 of the selected color space;

 -

-: this defines the weight of component #3 of the selected color space;
+: defines the weight of component #2 of the selected color space;

 -

-: this defines the weight of component #4 of the selected color space if existing (only for the CMYK color space).
+: defines the weight of component #3 of the selected color space;

 -